seqweb/seqwebcode/docs/technical/polyglot-pipeline.md

 ## 🌐 Cross-Language Execution Model

-When nodes are implemented in different languages and invoked as standalone programs:
+When modules are implemented in different languages and invoked as standalone programs:

 - Each **program derives its `inbox` from its command-line arguments**, using the language's CLI parsing conventions (e.g., `argparse` in Python, `getopts` in Bash, etc.).
 - These arguments effectively form a **shell-flavored keyword map**, which becomes the initial `inbox`.